Decentralized finance: Key characteristics

 DeFi revolves around decentralized applications, also known as DApps, that perform financial functions on distributed ledgers called blockchains, a technology that was made popular by Bitcoin and has since been adapted more broadly.
 Rather than transactions being made through a centralized intermediary such as a cryptocurrency exchange or a traditional securities exchange, transactions are directly made between participants, mediated by smart contract programs.
 These smart contracts, or DeFi protocols, typically run using open-source software that is built and maintained by a community of developers.

 DApps are typically accessed through a browser extension or application.
 For example, MetaMask allows users to directly interact with Ethereum through a digital wallet.
 Many of these DApps can be linked to create complex financial services.
-For example, stablecoin holders can lend assets like USD Coin or DAI to a liquidity pool in a borrow/lending protocol like Aave, and allow others to borrow those digital assets by depositing their own collateral.
+For example, stablecoin holders can lend assets such as USD Coin or DAI to a liquidity pool in a borrow/lending protocol such as the Aave protocol, and allow others to borrow those digital assets by depositing their own collateral.
 The protocol automatically adjusts interest rates based on the demand for the asset.
 Some DApps source external (off-chain) data, such as the price of an asset, through blockchain oracles.

-Additionally, Aave introduced "flash loans", which are uncollateralized loans of an arbitrary amount that are taken out and paid back within a single blockchain transaction.
+Additionally, Aave Protocol popularized "flash loans", which are uncollateralized loans of an arbitrary amount that are taken out and paid back within a single blockchain transaction.
+Max Wolff is credited with the original invention of flash loans with the original implementation released in 2018 by Marble Protocol.
 Many exploits of DeFi platforms have used flash loans to manipulate cryptocurrency spot prices.

 Another DeFi protocol is Uniswap, which is a decentralized exchange (DEX) set up to trade tokens issued on Ethereum.
 Rather than using a centralized exchange to fill orders, Uniswap pays users to form liquidity pools in exchange for a percentage of the fees collected from traders swapping tokens in and out of the liquidity pools.
 Because no centralized party runs Uniswap (the platform is governed by its users), and any development team can use the open-source software, there is no entity to check the identities of the people using the platform and meet KYC/AML regulations.
-It is not clear what position regulators will take on the legality of such platforms.
+As of 2020, it is not clear what position regulators will take on the legality of such platforms.

 Decentralized exchanges

-Decentralized exchanges (DEX) are a type of cryptocurrency exchange which allows for direct peer-to-peer cryptocurrency transactions to take place without the need for an intermediary.
+Decentralized exchanges (DEX) are a type of cryptocurrency exchange, which allow for either direct peer-to-peer, or Automated Market Maker (AMM) liquidity pool cryptocurrency transactions to take place without the need for an intermediary.
+The lack of an intermediary differentiates them from centralized exchanges (CEX).